LeavingLeaves/Puzzlink_Assistance/README.md

-# puzzlinkassistance
+# Puzz.link Assistance
-help do some trivial deduction for some puzzle genre in puzz.link
+Help do some trivial deduction for some puzzle genre in puzz.link Press "Assist" at the bottom right or Press Q to automatically deduce.